You can see it for yourself in our store! Be sure to check out the extended sample on each product page.

 Yes.
 The curriculum provides options for teaching your student using any form of coin as well as standard units of measurement like centimeters and meters.
 Click here to get the Chapter 7 Metric Pages.

 In what formats is First Grade Math With Confidence sold?

 We sell the curriculum in both paperback and PDF formats.
 Paperbacks are available from our online store and from multiple booksellers.
 The PDF is available only from Well-Trained Mind Press.

 The Instructor Guide is available as an ebook from the ebook vendors (Kindle from Amazon, and so on).
 The Student Workbook is not available as an ebook because the student has to write in the workbook.

 Where can I learn more about the curriculum?

 We describe the curriculum on our website, where you can also see an extended sample.
-You can look at the author's website, where you can read Kate’s articles, recommendations and responses to customer questions.
+Or take a look at the author's website, where you can read Kate’s articles, recommendations and responses to customer questions.

 Here's the Math With Confidence Scope and Sequence.

 Take a look at the Help Center - FAQ about the Math With Confidence series.

 For other questions related to products in the Math With Confidence series and our publication plans, check out the Customer Help Center - FAQ Math section.